1. Introduction

 10. Keeping Property in Good Repair

-The Office of the Public Guardian standards for Public Authority Deputies ask that deputies regularly review someone’s property and keep it in good repair but doesn’t specify what ‘regularly’ means.
-If someone is living in their home and has regular visits from support workers, the deputy should ask the support workers to keep him/her informed of any repairs which become necessary.
-S/he should also make sure servicing of gas appliances takes place annually and should visit, or delegate someone suitable to visit once a year to find out whether major items such as the roof, the electrical wiring or the damp proofing require the attention of a specialist.
+The Office of the Public Guardian Standards for Deputies ask that deputies regularly review someone’s property and keep it in good repair but doesn’t specify what ‘regularly’ means.
+If an adult is living in their home and has regular visits from support workers, the deputy should ask the support workers to keep him/her informed of any repairs which become necessary.
+They should also make sure servicing of gas appliances takes place annually and should visit, or delegate someone suitable to visit once a year to find out whether major items such as the roof, the electrical wiring or the damp proofing require the attention of a specialist.

 11. Disbursements Available to Pay for Asset Management

-Rule 156 of the Court of Protection rules provides that, where the proceedings concern someone’s property and affairs, the general rule is that costs of the proceedings shall be paid by that person or charged to his estate.
+Rule 156 of the Court of Protection rules provides that, where the proceedings concern an adult’s property and affairs, the general rule is that costs of the proceedings shall be paid by the adult or charged to their estate.

 The Court allows fixed costs to be claimed by a Public Authority Deputy from the person’s own funds.
-For the financial year 2017/18, these are as follows:
+See Fixed Costs in the Court of Protection.

 Was this helpful?